 Gomoku Ankake Yakisoba (fried noodles with mixed vegetables and ankake sauce) 1,350 yen per person (2 servings, tax included)

 The poster's restaurant, Chinese Restaurant Ryuho, is a specialty restaurant in Otaru that serves thickened yakisoba noodles.
 Thickened yakisoba noodles have been popular in Otaru since the 1950s as the city's soul food, and are now served at many restaurants in the city.
-Among them, Chinese Restaurant Ryuho is a representative restaurant for thickened yakisoba noodles in Otaru, and has been featured on numerous television programs and magazines.
+Among them, Chinese Restaurant Ryuho is a representative restaurant for thickened yakisoba noodles in Otaru, featured on numerous television programs and magazines.

 Chinese Restaurant Ryuho